 When someone has Uranus really close to Mercury in their birth chart, this can be a planting ground for such experiences to flower at some time in a person’s life.
 Usually Pluto will be involved, too, as it is famous for strange extrasensory experience.
 In descriptions of the Mercury/Uranus combo we find Robert Hand writing a lot about speeded up thinking, becoming fascinated with puzzles and mysteries and he uses the phrase “getting insights out of the air.”
 Under certain conditions this arrangement can set the stage for a mind that becomes a highly tuned spiritual receiver.

 Guy Ballard was born in Kansas in 1878 and in the sky on that day Uranus and Mercury were only 15 minutes apart.
 That’s one-fourth of one degree in the 360º circle of the sky.
 A tight conjunction, to put it mildly.
 This is pioneering and innovation in an intense way, and this pairing was also conjunct the star Regulus at the time, considered the most fortunate star in the sky.
 With Mars only 6º away we now have a major steroid injecting even more power to the combination.
-And all in the divine sign of Leo, with Ketu and the Sun.
+And all in the divine sign of Leo, with Ketu and the Sun, and all in the 9th house of moral philosophy and religious beliefs.
 Wow!
 If this guy came to me for a reading I would just try to stay out of his way.

 Mount Shasta in California was the sacred ground for Ballard and today you can go there and find retreat centers, meditation halls, trinket stores and all kinds of exploratory characters.
 I haven’t visited it myself yet, but it’s on my list.
 The mountain has a long history of strange stuff that goes back way before Ballard.
 The Hopi considered it a dwelling for reptilian peoples, the Klamath called it the home of Skell the Spirit Chief.
 Native Americans considered it too sacred for ordinary people to visit.
 Only the chief and the shaman would venture there above the tree line.
 The list of stories about this mountain is too long to share here.
 Dwarfs, petroglyphs, underground cities and tales of caverns lined with gold, UFO sightings, ancient civilizations: it goes on and on, further and further.